Irish Bacon and Cabbage

 Peel skin off ham, leaving portion around bone.
 Place ham fat side up (on

-moderately slow oven 160c about 2 hours, basting occasionally with stout and
+a moderately slow oven 160c about 2 hours, basting occasionally with

-pattern.
-Mix sugar, mustard, ginger and cardamom with enough stout to moisten.
+diamond pattern.
+Mix sugar, mustard, ginger and cardamom with enough

 Serving suggestion: